daemianmack/judge-thredd/README.md

 ## Example IRC logs
-The `resources` directory contains some sample IRC logs.
+The `resources/` directory contains some sample IRC logs.

 `example-chat-2015-08-07.txt` is a logfile version of the 'Easy' chat above.
 This should be useful for developing an algorithm against.